FOSSEE/sees/versionControl/handOut.rst

     $ hg merge
     merging chapter1.txt
     0 files updated, 1 files merged, 0 files removed, 0 files unresolved
-    (branch merge, don't forget to commit)
+    (branch merge, dont forget to commit)

 We have now pull the changes from the central repository and merged them with the changes in our repository.
 But, ``hg`` is warning us not to forget to commit.
 Let's see what is the status of the repository at this point in time.

 ::